FastComments/fastcomments-docs/src/content/guides/customizations-and-configuration/items/url-id.md

 The value in this field should match the *urlId* parameter passed into the comment widget.
 If you want your customization rule to be *urlId* agnostic, leave this field empty or enter *.

+As of 2023 the `URL ID` field in widget customization now also takes patterns!
+For example you may have `*/blog/*` to add styling specific to your blog and `*/store/*` to have styling specific to your store, all while using the same domain.

 ### Gotchas

 1. If your page has hash parameters (like example.com#page-1) - this will become part of the URL ID, by default.